matchmore/documentation/overview.md

 * **Smart checkpoints**

 Create virtual gates or points to control the passage of users.
-A trail is validated if the user has passed by every point related to the trail.
+Example : A trail is validated if the user has passed by every point related to the trail.

 <div class="callout-block callout-success"><div class="icon-holder">*&nbsp;*{: .fa .fa-thumbs-up}
 </div><div class="content">
 {: .callout-title}
 #### Interesting, isn't it ?

-You can add any of those above listed features with [Proximity Detection](#proximity-detection).
+You can add any of those above listed features with [geomatching](#geomatching).
 Simply use Matchmore to add location context and tracking to your apps with just a few lines of code.

-We are convinced that Matchmore is applicable to many domains and eases the modelization of any geolocated applications.
+Matchmore is applicable to many domains and eases the modelization and deployment of any geolocated applications.

 Want to get started quickly?
 Follow our [quickstart guide](#quickstart).

 </div></div>

 ### Developer tools
-You can integrate Matchmore with your apps using our developer tools: the SDKs and the API.
+You can integrate Matchmore in your apps using our developer tools: SDKs and the REST API.

 #### SDK
 Integrate the SDK into your iOS and Android apps to start tracking users and generating matches.
 The SDKs abstracts away cross-platform differences between location services on iOS and Android, allowing you to add location context and proximity detection to your apps with just a few lines of code.